Introduction to Python Classes

 print(p1.x, p1.y, p1.name)

-# Output: 7 -3 Tyler Durden
+# Output: 7 -3 Baibhav Kumar

-The `self` Keyword
+The 'self' Keyword

 The self keyword in Python is used within a class to refer to the instance of the class itself.
 It allows you to access instance attributes and methods from within the class.
 When defining methods in a class, the self is passed as the first argument to ensure that the method operates on the specific instance of the class that calls it.